deis/router/README.md

 When generating configuration, the program reads all annotations of each service prefixed with `router.deis.io`.
 These annotations describe all the configuration options that allow the program to dynamically construct Nginx configuration, including virtual hosts for all the domain names associated with each routable application.

-Similarly, the router watches the annotations on its _own_ replication controller to dynamically construct global Nginx configuration.
+Similarly, the router watches the annotations on its _own_ deployment object to dynamically construct global Nginx configuration.

 ## <a name="configuration"></a>Configuration Guide

 ### Environment variables

-Router configuration is driven almost entirely by annotations on the router's replication controller and the services of all routable applications-- those labeled with `router.deis.io/routable: "true"`.
+Router configuration is driven almost entirely by annotations on the router's deployment object and the services of all routable applications-- those labeled with `router.deis.io/routable: "true"`.

 One exception to this, however, is that in order for the router to discover its own annotations, the router must be configured via environment variable with some awareness of its own namespace.
 (It cannot query the API for information about itself without knowing this.)